bemays/mars_hill_docker/README.md

 # Intro to Docker
 - Docker is an application that allows you to create containers for applications or software.
-It puts everything an app needs to run into a simple imgae.
+It puts everything an app needs to run into a simple image.

 - Docker has a platform similar to GitHub where people can push their apps and others can pull them.